binchoo/PaimonGanyu/README.md

 The skill server of my KAKAOTALK chatbot [여행 비서 페이몬](https://github.com/binchoo/paimonganyu-doc).

 ### paimonganyu
-- The behind workflows that supports my chatbot.
+- The behind workflows that support my chatbot.
 - Some asynchronous & automatic workflows for Genshin users.
-- Webflux web clients, most of which implement synchrnous apis, and API adapters to fetch player data from Hoyoverse APIs.
+- Webflux web clients, most of which implement synchronous apis, and API adapters to fetch player data from Hoyoverse APIs.

 ## Engineering Wiki
 [Notion: PaimonGanyu 엔지니어링](https://hollow-leotard-0e1.notion.site/PaimonGanyu-81337fdfe052499f98a2a347f30afbcd)